 No. PA is listed on ARCH's State Lifespan Respite page, but the listed program is the existing PA Family Caregiver Support Program (FCSP).
 PA does not operate a separate Lifespan Respite voucher in 2026.
 Neighboring NJ, NY, MD, and DE all run separate Lifespan Respite voucher programs; in PA, FCSP is the de facto Lifespan Respite vehicle.

 The published text of 6 Pa.
 Code § 20.41 still reads "up to $200/month," but it is stale.
-Act 20 of 2021 gave PDA discretion to set higher caps, and PDA's Aging Program Directive APD #23-01-02 (September 7, 2022) authorizes AAAs to fund care plans up to $600/month on a sliding scale by income.
-The home-modifications/assistive-devices ceiling is $5,000 lifetime.
-Cite the Code and the APD together.
+Act 20 of 2021 removed those statutory caps, and the PA Department of Aging's current Caregiver Support Program policy authorizes AAAs to fund care plans up to $600/month on a sliding scale by income, with a $5,000 lifetime ceiling for home modifications and assistive devices.

 Yes, under the OBRA Waiver (and under CHC SMW for the parent of an adult child).
-The "legally responsible relative" exclusion at 55 Pa.
-Code Ch.
-52 covers spouses and parents of minor children only, not parents of adult children.
+Appendix C-2-e of the OBRA waiver (PA.0235.R06.03) excludes only four payees, the participant's spouse, a legal guardian, a Power of Attorney, and a Representative Payee, and states that aside from those there are no restrictions on the types of family members who may provide Personal Assistance or Respite Services.
+A parent of an adult child is not excluded.
 A PA parent caring for their adult-disabled child can enroll in OBRA SMW, be hired by the child as common-law employer, and be paid for personal-assistance and respite hours at the W1792 fee-schedule maximum DCW wage.

-No, that cap is from the ODP I/DD waivers (Consolidated, Community Living, P/FDS, Adult Autism Waiver), administered by PA's Office of Developmental Programs, not OLTL.
-Under CHC and OBRA, respite is authorized in the Person-Centered Service Plan with no published per-event or annual hour cap.
-The binding limits are individual assessed need, the cost-effectiveness limit, and the CHC plan's prior-authorization policy.
+No, that cap is from the ODP disability/autism waivers (Consolidated, Community Living, P/FDS, Adult Autism Waiver), administered by PA's Office of Developmental Programs, not OLTL.
+Under CHC and OBRA, in-home respite is authorized in the Person-Centered Service Plan with no published per-event or annual hour cap; the binding limits are individual assessed need, the cost-effectiveness limit, and the CHC plan's prior-authorization policy.
+The one published limit is on a single institutional respite stay: up to 14 consecutive days, extendable to 29 with plan approval.

 Where to start today